 When planning the hardware for an OSS node, consider the memory usage of several components in the Lustre system (i.e., journal, service threads, file system metadata, etc.).
+Also, consider the effect of the OSS read cache feature (new in Lustre 1.8), which consumes memory as it caches data on the OSS node.

 - Journal size: By default, each Lustre ldiskfs file system has 400 MB for the journal size.
-This can pin up to an equal amount of RAM on the OSS node per file system. - Service threads: The service threads on the OSS node pre-allocate a 1.5 MB I/O buffer for each ost\io service thread, so these buffers do not need to be allocated and freed for each I/O request. - File system metadata: A reasonable amount of RAM needs to be available for file system metadata.
-While no hard limit can be placed on the amount of file system metadata, if more RAM is available, then the disk I/O is needed less often to retrieve the metadata. - Network transport: If you are using TCP or other network transport that uses system memory for send/receive buffers, this must also be taken into consideration. - Failover configuration: If the OSS node will be used for failover from another node, then the RAM for each journal should be doubled, so the backup server can handle the additional load if the primary server fails.
+This can pin up to an equal amount of RAM on the OSS node per file system. - Service threads: The service threads on the OSS node pre-allocate a 1 MB I/O buffer for each ost_io service thread, so these buffers do not need to be allocated and freed for each I/O request. - File system metadata: A reasonable amount of RAM needs to be available for file system metadata.
+While no hard limit can be placed on the amount of file system metadata, if more RAM is available, then the disk I/O is needed less often to retrieve the metadata. - Network transport: If you are using TCP or other network transport that uses system memory for send/receive buffers, this must also be taken into consideration. - Failover configuration: If the OSS node will be used for failover from another node, then the RAM for each journal should be doubled, so the backup server can handle the additional load if the primary server fails. - OSS read cache: OSS read cache provides read-only caching of data on an OSS, using the regular Linux page cache to store the data.
+Just like caching from a regular file system in Linux, OSS read cache uses as much physical memory as is available.